TCORS 2.0: Center for the Assessment of Tobacco Regulations (CAsToR)

 University of Michigan: Associate Professor, Health Behavior and Health Education, Associate Professor of Global Health

-Dr. Ritesh Mistry is Core Lead for the Career Enhancement Core (CEC) and a member of the CAsToR Steering Committee.
+Dr. Ritesh Mistry is Core Lead for the Career Enhancement Core (CEC) and co-Investigator of Project 4 and a member of the CAsToR Steering Committee.
 Dr. Mistry is an Associate Professor of Health Behavior and Health Education, Associate Professor of Global Health at the University of Michigan.
 His research focuses on evaluating health disparities in smoking trends, as well as adolescent tobacco use and secondhand smoke exposures in global settings.